 So, after removing the screws, you are in, and it’s great.

 The motherboard is clean and all typical parts are made accessible, and you should be able to keep this device for quite a while as long as you can find compatible parts.
 Note that on Lenovo Thinkpad hardware you can usually easily replace even the keyboard or the screen (I know, I did it countless times) - on HP this would require probably a lot more work (if that is even possible).

 For about 1000 USD, the machine has great specs on paper.
 You can apparently also get a 200 USD off coupon right now (until the 6th of December 2022), so that brings the cost of the machine way down for a very powerful hardware and storage combo.

 I’m a little on the fence when it comes to recommending it, because the screen is just not good enough.
 Privacy screen or not, it’s just not great and I would not want to spend my whole day looking at it.
 The keyboard is also what it is, adequate for typing but very far from the best keyboards available on other brands these days.

 The software and hardware integration is very good - the install process is exemplary, very clear, clean, fast and reliable.
 Very impressive.
 The qualms I had about Pop!_OS have nothing to do with the HP hardware here, rather intrinsic issues with Pop!_OS itself.
 At the same time, I would not want to install any other distro on the machine, because of the proper integration with the recovery partition, the firmware support and so on.
 You can definitely live with Pop!_OS at this stage for most applications - even an Arch Linux user like me did not feel the urge to switch.

 I hope HP continues to bring more hardware like the Dev One.
 With a better screen at about the same pricing, I would recommend it in a heartbeat (even with the current keyboard).

-As for Pop!_OS, let’s hope that System76 stumbles on this article and considers if it’s worth working on the issues I pointed out!
+As for Pop!_OS, let’s hope that they stumble on this article and consider if it’s worth working on the issues I pointed out!